alphaqu/notalpha-docs/docs/dashloader/cache/dashobject.md

 	}
 	```

-	1. This is the DashObject annotation which says that we are trying to add caching support to Identifier
+	1. This is the DashObject annotation which says that we are trying to add caching support to Identifier.
-	2. The Dashable interface is inherited by every DashObject, it includes methods like `export` which run on deserialization.
+	2. The Dashable interface is inherited by every DashObject - it includes methods like `export` which run on deserialization.
 	3. This constructor contains every field so that Hyphen (the serializer we use) can create the object.
 	4. This constructor gets run when a new Identifier tries to get cached.
 Your goal is to destructure the object so that we can serialize it.
 It is commonly refered as the "Factory" constructor.
 	5. This export method gets run on deserialization.
 Here you recreate the original Identifier object.

 ## Metadata
 DashLoader needs to understand what exactly it is handling and what the DashObject is trying to do.
-This is why the `DashObject` annotation exists, it tells DashLoader what we are trying to add caching support to.
+This is why the `DashObject` annotation exists - it tells DashLoader what we are trying to add caching support to.
 Every DashObject which is defined in `fabric.mod.json` needs to have this annotation.

 In this example we are adding support to `Identifier` by making a `DashIdentifier` have the annotation `DashObject` with the *target* `Identifier.class`
 ```java